-- 5.73 There were 51 vacant units within the town centre of Scarborough (as of October 2016).
-This represents 12.69% of the overall retail floorspace within the defined town centre of Scarborough. - 5.74 In the defined town centre of Whitby, there were 7 vacant units (as of October 2016) which represents 2% of the overall retail floorspace within the defined town centre of Whitby. - 5.75 In the defined town centre of Filey, there were 4 vacant units (as of October 2016) which represents 4.4% of the overall retail floorspace within the defined town centre of Filey.
+- 5.69 There were 51 vacant units within the town centre of Scarborough (as of October 2016).
+This represents 12.69% of the overall retail floorspace within the defined town centre of Scarborough.
+More recent data (March 2017) for Scarborough shows 58 vacant units within the town centre of Scarborough which represents 14.43% of the overall retail floorspace within the defined town centre of Scarborough. - 5.70 In the defined town centre of Whitby, there were 7 vacant units (as of October 2016) which represents 2% of the overall retail floorspace within the defined town centre of Whitby. - 5.71 In the defined town centre of Filey, there were 4 vacant units (as of October 2016) which represents 4.4% of the overall retail floorspace within the defined town centre of Filey.